-National Honor SocietyClass OfficersFFATheatre plays and musicalBadger Boys/GirlsBloodstoneCommencement SpeakersKey ClubStudent Council
+National Honor SocietyClass OfficersKEY ClubMusicalBadger Boys/GirlsBloodstoneCommencement SpeakersCool 2 Be KindStudent Council

-Letterwinners Club Thespian Troupe 525 FACT

-Courts (Homecoming, Prom, Winter, etc.)

-Cool 2 Be Kind Team Managers, Statisticians, Videographers, etc
+Letterwinners ClubFrench National Honor SocietyFACTCourts (Homecoming, Prom, Winter, etc.)Art Honor SocietyLink CrewTeam Managers, Statisticians, Videographers, etcLivestream

 Category 4 - Music/Class Related Activities

 This activity area is governed by the relationship between classroom enrollment and the requirements for performance as an aspect of grading by the instructor.
 Behaviors under this category remain under the direction of the building principal and the supervision of the individual classroom instructor.
 All students participating in the respective activities will adhere to school board policies, school rules, and classroom rules.
 All eligibility determinations will be made by the advisor with the building administration.